FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB96]: This answers a comment I have earlier.
+    MB96: This answers a comment I have earlier.
             Please move all these details to be provided early.

-    [VP]: Yes (covered by earlier comments).
+    VP: Yes (covered by earlier comments).

-    [MK]: Yes - covered by earlier edits.
+    MK: Yes - covered by earlier edits.

 {:/comment}

 {::comment}

-    [MB97]: Should there be a mode where conditional calls are invoked?
+    MB97: Should there be a mode where conditional calls are invoked?
             Or more generally to instruct some dependency?

-    [VP]: Explain in earlier subsections, repeats are out of scope.
+    VP: Explain in earlier subsections, repeats are out of scope.

-    [MK]: Edited.
+    MK: Edited.
 It should be clear now that repeats are out of scope.

 {:/comment}